Susan Strange Best Book Prize

 • Statements should be no longer than 300 words in length.

 All nominations must be made online using the online nomination form.
-Nominations are open until Monday 12 February at 11.59pm (UK time).
+Nominations are open from Wednesday 8 January 2025 until Monday 10 February at 11.59pm (UK time).
 Nominations made outside of this period will not be considered.

 Pile of books